slint-ui/slint/docs/langref.md

 # The `.60` language reference

 This page is work in progress as the language is not yet set in stones.
+`TODO` indicate things that are not yet implemented.

 ## Comments

 C-style comments are supported:
  - line comments: `//` means everything to the end of the line is commented.
- - block comments: `/* .. */`  (FIXME, make possible to embedd them)
+ - block comments: `/* .. */`  (TODO, make possible to nest them)

 ## `.60` files

-The basic idea is that the .60 files contains one or several "component" (FIXME: name to be adjusted).
+The basic idea is that the .60 files contains one or several components.
-These "components" are consisting of a bunch of elements that form a tree of elements.
+These components consist of a bunch of elements that form a tree.
 Each declared component can be re-used as an element later.
-There are also a bunch of builtin elements.
+There are also a bunch of [builtin elements].

 ```60